DaisyHorsfall/csy1018-assign1/README.md

 Version 7 - 6/01/17
 	I have added in a second media query so the website can be displayed well on a tablet device.
 It has a perimeter of 501 - 1024px.

+Version 8 - 6/01/17
+	Added a bit more work on media queries.